Seattle’s first carbon-positive hotel coming to Pioneer Square in 2024

 Nearly everything old is new

-The Westland building, previously known as the Tempco Quilters Building and the Hambaca Building started its life as a warehouse, built when fortunes were soaring after the Gold Rush, according to the Seattle Department of Neighborhoods.
+The Westland building, previously known as the Tempco Quilters Building and the Hambaca Building, started its life as a warehouse, built when fortunes were soaring after the Gold Rush, according to the Seattle Department of Neighborhoods.
 Commissioned by businessman Albert Hambach, the building was designed by Charles Saunder and George Lawton, who helped supervise the construction of the nearby Alaska Building, now the Courtyard by Marriott.

-The blocky, six-floor brick rectangle is leavened by two vertical bays and is typical of warehouses of the time, the neighborhoods department noted, outlined by a strong “’base’, ‘middle’, and prominent cornice.”
+The blocky, six-floor brick rectangle is leavened by two vertical bays and is typical of warehouses of the time, the neighborhoods department noted, outlined by a strong “base, middle, and prominent cornice.”

-The new design, conceived in collaboration with the Miller Hull Partnership architectural firm, retains much of the building’s original character, including many of the single-paned windows and the brick exterior while seismically reinforcing the structure for earthquake-readiness.
+The new design, conceived in collaboration with the Miller Hull Partnership architectural firm, retains much of the building’s original character, including many of the single-paned windows and the brick exterior while seismically reinforcing the structure.

 Chicago-based interior design firm Curioso wove blues and greens inspired by the Northwest’s woods and water balanced by warm textiles, patinated metals, natural brick and exposed timber.
 Local artisans’ work highlight Seattle’s history of craftsmanship.